AusPIPS Inc. is overseen by a Committee of volunteers.

 President

-Jackie was diagnosed with Common Variable Immune Deficiency (CVID) in 2006, along with Bronchiectasis which has resulted from going undiagnosed with CVID for 16 years.
-In the last 10 years since diagnosis, Jackie has been heavily involved in the PID community and she is passionate about seeing the quality of life improving for those with PID, in Australia.
+Jackie was diagnosed with Common Variable Immune Deficiency (CVID) in 2006, along with Bronchiectasis which resulted from going undiagnosed with CVID for 16 years and many other co-morbidities that have cascaded since diagnosis.
+In the last 18 and a half years since diagnosis, Jackie has been heavily involved in the primary immunodeficiency (PID) community and she is passionate about the quality of life improving for Australians with PID.

-Jackie has been volunteering for over thirty years with various organisations in official and unofficial roles from sitting on boards and committees to simply volunteering.
-She was the Patient Representative on the last Australian IVIg Criteria review Advisory group 2011-2012, she has worked with the ARCBS, as a volunteer Blood bank Ambassador for a number of years and also has CPE (Clinical Pastoral Education) level 1.
+Jackie has been volunteering for almost forty years with various organisations in official and unofficial roles, from sitting on boards and committees to simply volunteering.
+She was the Patient Representative on the last Australian IVIg Criteria review Advisory group in 2011-2012, has worked with the ARCBS, as a volunteer Blood bank Ambassador since 2007 and has CPE (Clinical Pastoral Education) level 1.

 Before Jackie started to have health problems with CVID in her early 20’s and became too unwell to work, she studied management and worked in administration.
-After she was unable to go out to work, Jackie was contracted to work for a large online server for over a decade.
+She was later contracted to work for a large online server for over a decade.

 Jackie has a great deal of insight into a patient’s life, as she also has regular treatment and physiotherapy.
-To manage her CVID and Bronchiectasis, she has IVIg (Immunoglobulin infusions) every 21 days, which have given her quality of life back and she also follows a strict physiotherapy regime, which includes swimming weekdays, year round.
-She is dedicated to also improving the lives of others in Australia, living with PID.
+To manage her CVID and Bronchiectasis, she had IVIg every 21 days, before switching to weekly SCIg in December 2017.
+Regular Immunoglobulin infusions keep Jackie alive and as well as possible, giving her quality of life back.
+She also follows a strict physiotherapy regime, which includes swimming weekdays, year-round.
+She is dedicated to also improving the lives of other Australians living with PID.

 Vice President

-Emily is currently a postdoc in the field of Primary Immunodeficiency (PID) at Monash University.
+Emily is currently a Group Leader of the Primary Immunodeficiencies (PID) Group in the Department of Immunology at Monash University.
 Emily first started research in to PIDs in 2014 in Sydney before moving to Melbourne for a new challenge.
 She is researching how genetic mutations cause reduced immune function which results in increased severity and incidence of infections, as well as increased prevalence of diseases including autoimmunity and cancer.
+Alongside this Emily is investigating the drivers of common comorbidities of PID including autoimmunity, bronchiectasis and gastrointestinal disease in hopes of finding new biomarkers and treatment targets for these diseases.
 She hopes that in the future her research will contribute to better diagnostic, prognostic and therapeutic strategies for people with PID.
+Emily aims to deliver a patient centric research program that aligns with patient and public health priorities.

 Secretary